Jsparrow/jsparrow.github.io/docs/rules/replace-multi-branch-if-by-switch.md

 ## Description

-In Java 14, the [switch expressions](https://openjdk.java.net/jeps/361) turned into a standard feature.
+In Java 14, [switch expressions](https://openjdk.java.net/jeps/361) turned into a standard feature.
-This rule replaces multi-branch if statements by corresponding switch expressions or switch statements with a switch labeled rules.
+This rule replaces multi-branch if statements by corresponding switch expressions or switch statements with switch labeled rules.
 Because this rule removes a lot of redundant parts of code, readability is improved.

 ::: warning Requirements
-* Java 16
+* Java 14
 :::

 ## Benefits